Find what you're looking for:

 Available Raku Work & Studio in NC

 My online pottery store features all my available raku pottery for sale where you can see the complete range of my work including wall pieces, sculpture, vessels and ikebana.
 Please click on a category below for more information.
 New decorative art pieces pieces are added frequently and all sold pieces are marked as such.
-I invite you to come see my work in person, on display at Ariel Gallery in downtown Asheville, NC or you can contact me or Art Connections Tours for a tour of my studio in Weaverville, NC.
+I invite you to come see my work in person, on display at Ariel Gallery in downtown Asheville, NC or you can reach out to me or Art Connections Tours for a tour of my studio in Weaverville, NC.